-Taken all in all, we may answer our question as to the reconciliation of traditional religious views, and Ideal Marriage, as follows.
-For all those who hope to find peace of mind and soul, or the fulfilment of their desire for happiness in an exclusive spiritualisation of life, and liberation from the earthly and physical, Ideal Marriage is out of the question.
+The work of "Copec," as shown in its conferences and publications, is tion of life, and liberation from the earthly and physical, Ideal Marriage is out of the question.
 They may find peace elsewhere, and even happiness, for every sacrifice, offered up with serious purpose, brings its own psychic reward.
-But their ascetic philosophy is incompatible with ours.2
+But their ascetic philosophy is incompatible with ours.

-But for those who reject these extremes, I hope to have proved that religious faith and Ideal Marriage are not incompatible, and that they may seek happiness, inspiration and moral
+But for those who reject these extremes, I hope to have proved that religious faith and Ideal Marriage are not incompatible, and that they may seek happiness, inspiration and moral support from both these great sources, without hypocrisy or conflicts which imperil their psychic health.